 Updated regulations under Title II of the Americans with Disabilities Act (ADA) require that digital content shared and used across the university meet established web accessibility standards by April 24, 2026.
-These regulations apply to the learner-facing digital course materials you use in your teaching, including your CarmenCanvas pages, lecture videos, emails and announcements, and the documents and readings you share with students.
+These regulations apply to the learner-facing digital course materials you use in your teaching, including your CarmenCanvas pages, lecture videos, emails, announcements and the documents and readings you share with students.

-Across the country, university instructors are familiarizing themselves with the new requirements and preparing to make the necessary changes to their course materials.
+Across the country, university instructors are familiarizing themselves with the new requirements and making the necessary changes to their course materials.
 The Drake Institute has been working alongside partners across campus to develop targeted trainings and resources to support you in this important work.

 "Title II and You" Workshop Series